Skip to content

 Quantify the dollar value of new business obtained through referrals from other customers

 Let’s look at the following scenario: Customer A referred Company B. After a short sales process, Company B signed a contract for your services.
 Who earns “credit” for the sale?
 The foundation for this type of win should be traced back to the loyalty engendered thanks to a strong customer experience.
 That’s because a salesperson’s greatest ally for closing the sale are other customers who will rave about your business.
 To prove the value and ROI of your CX program, we suggest you start by tracking the added revenue from referred customers.
 Then, identify which customer segments are more likely to generate high-value referrals and share that information with marketing.
-Keeping tabs of the revenue earned from happy customers will help your leadership view the CX as a profitable part of the business.
+Keeping tabs on the revenue earned from happy customers will help your leadership view the CX as a profitable part of the business.

 Measuring CX Impact

 Measuring the true impact of your customer experience program also involves different departments.
-Work with marketing to understand what percentage of customers are willing to write testimonials, partner on case studies, or participate in joint presentations.
+Work with marketing to understand the percentage of customers willing to write testimonials, partner on case studies, or participate in joint presentations.
 Work with Sales to understand the needs and expectations of prospective customers or learn how your company is perceived in the marketplace.

 Improve Your ROI Today